s-zeid/etc/README.md

 used.
 Matching role directories, relative to the repository root, will be sorted with `sort`, which will result in the deepest matching sub-role, if any, being matched.

+To get a list of all matching role directories, one per line and relative to the repository root, run `make find-role-dirs` from the repository root.